Continuous Professional Development (CPD)

 All CPD at Tring follows these principles:

-What Professional Development Opportunities are available for Teaching Staff at Tring School?
+CPD Opportunities for Teaching Staff at Tring School

-All staff undertake regular Safeguarding training, IT Safety Training and Diversity, Equality and Inclusion training.
+All staff undertake regular Safeguarding training, IT Safety Training and Diversity, Equality & Inclusion training.

 Thursday Morning Briefings

 These take place every Thursday from 8.15 - 8.30am.
 Briefings are a continuous cycle of CPD, Learner Group and Pastoral.
 CPD Briefings run as CPD groups.
 Group Facilitators will run 15 minute pit stops and staff attend a group of their choice based on need.
 In Term 1 the focus is on learning Pedagogy.
 In Term 2 the focus is on trialling it and in Term 3 the focus is on tweaking it and showcasing it.
 Staff can choose to develop their expertise in one of the following areas for the year: